Best open-source alternatives to Miro

 Miro provides infinite canvas whiteboards with sticky notes, diagrams, templates, and real-time multiplayer for distributed teams.
 It is widely used for workshops, sprint planning, and visual brainstorming.
 Data residency requirements and per-seat costs at scale motivate teams to look at open-source alternatives.

-Excalidraw is an open source whiteboard and sketching tool designed for creating hand-drawn style diagrams, wireframes, and other visual explanations.
-It is available both as an embeddable npm package and as a hosted web app at excalidraw.com.
-The project is aimed at developers, teams, and users who want a lightweight drawing experience with collaboration features.
-The hosted app supports real-time collaboration, end-to-end encryption, PWA/offline use, local-first autosaving to the browser, and shareable read-only links, while the library version provides core drawing features such as shapes, arrows, zooming, export, and localization.
+Excalidraw is an open source drawing and whiteboarding project focused on hand-drawn style diagrams, wireframes, and sketches.
+It is presented as both a reusable npm package for embedding into other applications and as the hosted Excalidraw web app.
+The project is aimed at developers and teams who want a lightweight, visually approachable canvas for diagramming with support for collaboration and local-first editing.
+The hosted app adds offline use, real-time collaboration, end-to-end encryption, autosave in the browser, and shareable read-only links, while the library itself emphasizes export formats, basic drawing tools, and customization.

 - hand-drawn style